anna-kay/SLAM-Extended-Kalman-Filter-Particle-Filter/README.md

 The project is broken down into three parts:

-* Question 1 - Position estimation of moving vehicle & static obstacles using Extended Kalman Filter
+* Part 1 - Position estimation of moving vehicle & static obstacles using Extended Kalman Filter

-* Question 2 - Position estimation of moving vehicle & static obstacles using Particle Filter
+* Part 2 - Position estimation of moving vehicle & static obstacles using Particle Filter

-* Question 3 - Position estimation of moving vehicle & one moving obstacle Particle Filter
+* Part 3 - Position estimation of moving vehicle & one moving obstacle Particle Filter

 ## Data